Hacktix/IAYB-SteamFriendLeaderboard/README.md

 * Drag the `BepInEx` folder from the mod zip file into the IAYB game folder
 * Boot up the game

+**NOTE:** You will only be able to see times of players who also have the mod installed and are on your Steam friends list.

 ## Is there a global leaderboard?
 No, and there never will be.
 I neither have the ability nor the interest to prevent cheating, and vetting leaderboard entries manually goes way past my paygrade (of 0$, as I'm working on this as a hobby and hosting all the relevant infrastructure needed for it at my own cost).